danehans/gateway/docs/design/gatewayapi-translator.md

 ## Inputs and Outputs

 The main inputs to the Gateway API translator are:
-- the GatewayClass to process
+- the GatewayClass to process and optionally, the referenced EnvoyProxy CRD.
 - Gateways, HTTPRoutes, Services, Secrets

 The outputs of the Gateway API translator are: